dmohle/tPythonMidtermFa23/README.md

 Python Midterm Assignment

 Welcome to your midterm assignment for the Python programming course at Fresno City College!
-In this assignment, you will be working on a collaborative project with your lab partners to create a program that manages animals arriving at your zoo.
+In this assignment, you will be working on a collaborative project with your lab partner(s) to create a program that manages animals arriving at your zoo.
 You will present your program to your classmates and participate in a code review session to refine your code.

 Assignment Description